What is Trabajando?

 Barcelona was becoming much familiar to me at this point, I knew the city fairly well, and my Spanish was even getting better thanks to the Brazilians.
 My body was in good shape most of the trip and I filmed one of the best parts I've ever filmed for this video.
 2016 was an all around productive trip, Graham filmed a full part for the video, the Brazilians, Roger Silva and Adriano Farias filmed full parts as well.
 We even went on a few missions with the French legends Kevin Besset and Max Geronzi.
 Josh Ferro, Max Barker, and Ariel Ries also came in from Chicago and skated for a week.
 There was a huge Trabajando family happening.

 People you enjoy being around is what makes a skate trip worthwhile.
+It was friends who demanded we finally create a logo.

 Skating in Barcelona actually inspired an increased appreciation for Chicago spots, so out of respect the video started off with a Chicago montage.